 Any remnant or diversion will be calculated based on tank stickings or weighing the remaining asphalt cement.
 The Engineer will determine the method.
-The weight of asphalt cement in waste asphalt concrete mixture will be calculated using the target value for asphalt cement as specified in the Job Mix Design.
+The weight of asphalt cement in waste hot mix asphalt will be calculated using the target value for asphalt cement as specified in the Job Mix Design.